specious/specious.github.io/README.md

 Extremely light, configurable, responsive intro page featuring a short info section and spinning circular menu.
-If you want it, it's yours.

 My [website](https://git.io/specious) serves as the demo.

 ## Features

-* Responsive layout and pure CSS animations (no dependence on JavaScript)
+* Responsive layout with pure CSS animations (minimal dependence on JavaScript)
-* Images and fonts are embedded directly in the HTML file (fast loading and portability)
 * Configurable rotating circular menu
 * Menu cover swings open when hovered and reveals a hidden element

-## Develop
+The build system performs these optimizations:

+* Images and fonts are embedded directly in the HTML file (fast loading and portability)
+* Custom fonts are pruned to remove all unused glyphs (super light weight)

+The product is just one file.

+## Start making this your own

-This project is written in [Pug](https://pugjs.org/) and [Stylus](http://stylus-lang.com/).
-The [Gulp](https://gulpjs.com/) script is instrumental in building the deliverable product.
+This project uses [Pug](https://pugjs.org/) and [Stylus](http://stylus-lang.com/).
+The build system is based on [Gulp](https://gulpjs.com/).

 First, install the dependencies by running: